kongriley/rfg/README.md

 # RFG

 Hi!
-This is the repo of RFG (also called Planes vs. Ships)!
+This is RFG (also called Planes vs. Ships)!
-Commits are welcome.

-If you want to help, please fork & pull.
+If you want to help, please contact us at wfrankw9@gmail.com.

 Thanks!